-I learned this method of cooking garlic while working in a fabulous Michelin-star rated Ligurian restaurant.
-I would start each day in the restaurant with a cup of espresso and a large pile of garlic bulbs, which I worked on with Grandmother.
-Together, we separated all the cloves, then removed the peel.
-This was the first 30 minutes of every day.
+I learned this method of cooking garlic while working in a fabulous Michelin-star rated Ligurian restaurant called Locanda Miranda.
+I would start each day in the restaurant with a cup of espresso and a large pile of garlic bulbs, that I worked on with the grandmother of this family-run restaurant and inn.
+Together, the grandmother and I separated all the cloves and removed their peels.
+This was a painstaking task that consumed the first 30 minutes of my day in the kitchen.

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!

 Our content is available without the support of advertising money.
 We are not influenced in any manner by advertisers or any other marketing arrangement.
 All of our recipes are tested extensively and written in a detailed (and hopefully entertaining) manner.
 We want our customers to trust the information we publish.
 We don’t play any of those marketing games (generating clickbait information, selling customer information to advertisers, etc.) to help our bottom-line.
 This is extremely important to us and something our customers demand.

 Interested?
 Give us a try – register for an annual subscription or simply sign-up for our monthly plan and take your time to go through our information and see if this site is what you are looking for!